 Organized.
 Efficient.
 Hungry to live life on your own schedule.

 If those three things describe you, then think about becoming a virtual assistant.
 What exactly you’ll do depends on what your skills, experience, and network of contacts are, but you can expect tasks from data entry to customer management, research, scheduling, and more.
 And of course, like all online business ideas, you can do this one from anywhere.

 Although it doesn’t pay an awful lot, data entry is an online business idea you can carry out from home.
 If you’re looking for a job that won’t require much time or attention from you, and that you can make predictable income from while at home or traveling, then data entry is a good place to start.

 Like internet domain name selling, stock trading could be a casual online hobby—or a career.
 If you’re willing to put in the time and you’re talented at carrying out deep research and predicting trends, you could turn this side hustle into a full-time gig.

 Operating as a pattern day trader requires you to keep $25,000 in your account at all times, though, so if that barrier to entry is a bit too high then you might want to consider trading on foreign exchange or currency markets instead.

 All that said, stock trading won’t offer you as much flexibility as many of the other online business ideas here.
-While you can work from home and be your own boss if you trade stocks or foreign currency on your own dime, it’s still a high-commitment job with long hours and a steep learning curve.
+Although you can work from home and be your own boss if you trade stocks or foreign currency on your own dime, it’s still a high-commitment job with long hours and a steep learning curve.
 You’ll need to put in the time to understand all the different trading requirements, systems, and regulations you’ll be interacting with.

 For another online business idea that doesn’t require background knowledge or experience—other than the ability to type quickly—you might consider transcription.
 Offering transcription services online can take many forms: you can transcribe audio interviews for reporters, create captions for TV shows and video, or develop transcripted versions of podcasts.